single-spa/import-map-overrides/.changeset/weak-rules-clean.md

 "import-map-overrides": minor
 ---

-add 'patch' to the button for external css styling
+add 'part' to the button for external css styling